scipion-chem/docs/plugins/chem-autodock.rst

 The included protocols are:

 1) `AutoDock4: <https://autodock.scripps.edu/download-autodock4/>`_ It uses AutoDock4 tool to predict the binding poses for a set of small molecules over the receptor.

-Inside this same protocol, the `AutoDock-GPU <https://github.com/ccsb-scripps/AutoDock-GPU>`_ version is included, which is several times faster and includes many bug fixes and new features..
+2) `AutoDock-GPU: <https://github.com/ccsb-scripps/AutoDock-GPU>`_ It uses the GPU implementation of AutoDock, which is several times faster and includes many bug fixes and new features.
+It actually includes different parameters than AutoDock4, so it has been moved to a new protocol.

-2) `AutoDock Vina: <https://vina.scripps.edu/>`_ It uses the Vina docking engine to predict the binding poses for a set of small molecules over the receptor.
+3) `AutoDock Vina: <https://vina.scripps.edu/>`_ It uses the Vina docking engine to predict the binding poses for a set of small molecules over the receptor.

 |